Tummy Tuck Surgery

 - Increase your clothing choices

-- Feel happier in saris , trousers and figure-hugging outfit
+- Feel happier in saris, trousers and figure-hugging outfit

 It’s important to understand that Tummy Tuck surgery is performed to tighten and remove the loose, excess skin gained from pregnancy or dramatic weight loss, usually leaving the Cosmetic Surgical option regarded as the best solution.

-It is performed under a general anaesthetic and tends to take around two to three hours.
-You will be required to stay in hospital for one to two nights so your Cosmetic Surgeon can ensure you’re recovering as expected.
+It is performed under a general anesthetic and tends to take around two to three hours.
+You will be required to stay in the hospital for one to two nights so your Cosmetic Surgeon can ensure you’re recovering as expected.
 Your Cosmetic Surgeon will make an incision across the base of your stomach, from hip to hip before repairing, repositioning and tightening the damaged, stretched abdominal muscles with internal stitches.
 Your Cosmetic Surgeon will then remove any excess skin before pulling the remaining skin into position and stitching back into place.

 As an ethical Cosmetic Surgery provider, we do not perform Cosmetic Surgery on people under 18.
 We do not set an upper age limit for Tummy Tuck surgery.
-However, the older we get the longer it takes our bodies to recover, so your Cosmetic Surgeon will assess your current physical health and medical history to ensure you’re fit and well enough to undergo surgery.
+However, the older we get the longer it takes our bodies to recover so your Cosmetic Surgeon will assess your current physical health and medical history to ensure you’re fit and well enough to undergo surgery.

 The results of Tummy Tuck surgery will last for many years.
-Our bodies change as we get older, so you may find that your skin loses some of its elasticity.
+Our bodies change as we get older so you may find that your skin loses some of its elasticity.

-Because our bodies change dramatically during pregnancy, if you plan to have a family we recommend waiting to have Tummy Tuck surgery.
+Because our bodies change dramatically during pregnancy if you plan to have a family we recommend waiting to have Tummy Tuck surgery.
 However, this is not a medical requirement and is something you should discuss with your Cosmetic Surgeon.

 Yes.
 Tummy Tuck surgery is not a recommended weight loss method as it primarily tightens loose skin on the stomach.
 If you have the surgery then lose a significant amount of weight, you may find that you need to have another Tummy Tuck to remove further loose skin.

-In some cases it can but we can’t guarantee this.
+In some cases, it can but we can’t guarantee this.
 Because the surgery involves pulling the skin taut and removing any excess, for some people the appearance of stretch marks can be reduced.